JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 ## Intros & Rules

 * Rufus acknowledges us all for turning up!
-* His name is Rufus rufus pollock.
-Been a researcher / activist - now he says "social entreuper". founded & run OK
+* His name is Rufus Pollock.
+Been a researcher / activist - now he says "social entrepreneur".
+Founded & run OK
 * Grew up on a farm, mum doesn't know what he does, had 7 dogs & 3 cats.
-* Iryna / Era: Only had one cat.
+* Irina / Era: Only had one cat.
 Worked in the open space for about 6 years.
 Before that worked in print companies / banks.
 Led CKAN for years, which now powers 25 different nation states.
 Cares about decentralising tech (runs decentralise.org).
-* Mentions coachability (like landmark)
+* Mentions coach-ability (like landmark)
 * Default to private
 * Safe space
 * Open minds "get what you can out of this"
-* Be present (i.e don't do this)
+* Be present (i.e. don't do this)
 * Be on time bro.

 ## What is open?

-* Often defined as vs closed.
+* Often defined as vs. closed.
-* Public vs Private is distinct from open vs closed
+* Public vs. Private is distinct from open vs. closed

 ### What's Public data?
-* e.g Research data
+* E.g. Research data
-* Definition: Information that could be legally and legitimately brought or sold to someone else e.g music, movies, software
+* Definition: Information that could be legally and legitimately brought or sold to someone else e.g. music, movies, software

 ### What's Private data?
-*  Personal infomation
+*  Personal information
-*  the types of information Facebook has on us
+*  The types of information Facebook has on us

 Data & information insect at many different points.